 Optional membership fee for doctoral students:

 the whole academic year 49 euros, one semester 24,50 euros

 All Bachelor’s and Master’s level degree students of UTA are members of the Student Union of the University of Tampere (Tampereen yliopiston ylioppilaskunta, Tamy) and they must pay the annual membership fee before registering.
 After the fee has been paid and the student has registered, a student card will be issued by the National Union of University Students in Finland (Suomen ylioppilaskuntien liitto, SYL).
 For exchange and visiting students the membership is optional.
 If they choose to be members, they pay the fee by 30 September in the autumn semester or 31 January in the spring semester.
 The membership is also optional for doctoral students.

 You can collect your student card from the Student Union Office about three weeks after registration.
-A production cost of 10 euros is charged upon collection.
-Please read the detailed instructions on how to collect your student card on the Student Union website.
+A production cost of 10 euros is charged upon ordering the card online.
+Please read the detailed instructions on how to order and collect your student card on the Student Union website.

 Before you have your students card, you may use your Student Certificate as proof of student status.
 You will receive the Student Certificate from the Registrar’s Office.
 Please see the information below according to the level of your studies.